swiftly-solution/documentation/src/docs/scripting/events/gameevents/onotherdeath.md

 ---

 # OnOtherDeath
-This event is triggered when other_death is triggered
+This event is triggered when other_death is triggered.
 ::: tabs
 @tab Lua
 ```lua